Jacinto Zamora

 Jacinto Zamora y del Rosario (August 14, 1835 – February 17, 1872) was a Filipino Catholic priest, part of the Gomburza, a trio of priests who were falsely accused of mutiny by the Spanish colonial authorities in the Philippines in the 19th century.

 Early life

 Born on August 14, 1835, to Venancio Zamora and Hilaria del Rosario, he began his early education in Pandacan and later at the Colegio de San Juan de Letran.
 He was classified as a Filipino mestizo under the Spanish caste system prevailing at that time.
 He later transferred to the University of Santo Tomas after finishing his Bachiller en Artes.
 Zamora graduated on March 16, 1858, with the degree of Bachelor of Canon and Civil Laws.
 He became a student preparing for the priesthood in the Seminary of Manila.

 Pastoral life

-After being ordained, Zamora handled parishes in Marikina, Pasig, and Batangas.
+After being ordained, Zamora handled parishes in Mariquina, Pasig, Mandaloyon (now Mandaluyong), San Pedro Macati (now Makati), Pasay, Muntinlupa, Las Piñas, and Batangas.
 He was also assigned to manage the Manila Cathedral on December 3, 1864.

+Upon the refusal of fellow priest José Burgos to become a member of the Comision Permanente de Censura, Zamora, for unknown reasons, accepted the position in June 1869.
+The seculars had been occupying these parishes since fifty years prior, when there was a shortage of priests from Spain.
+Few of the Spanish priests like the idea of coming to the wilds of the Philippines, and the local church authorities were forced to train natives to become priests and administer the parishes. since then they were to be demoted to mere auxiliaries and sacristanes while the friars were to take over as heads of the parishes.
+In almost all instances, however, there was virtually no transfer of work: the native priests still carried on the actual work of the curas, while the friars, enjoying the privileges of curas, only took charge of the soft job of receiving the moneys due the curates from the parishioners.
+The archbishop, as head of the parishes, naturally sided with the seculars and warned that the controversy had better be resolved to their satisfaction if it was desired to stave off a deterioration of the situation with unfortunate results.
+Because the seculars were native priests, mestizos or creoles, and the regulars were peninsulars, the dispute over the parishes was eventually to take on racial overtones.

+The Royal Order was issued to recompense the Recollects for loss of benefices in Mindanao which had been given to the Jesuits, just returned from exile.